CERT-Polska/karton/docs/task_headers_payloads.rst

         }
     )

-Consumers are listening for specific set of headers, which is defined by `filters`.
+Consumers listen for specific set of headers, which is defined by `filters`.

 .. code-block:: python